programminghistorian/jekyll/_posts/2018-04-16-programming-historian-community-survey.md

 After the survey closes, a sub-group made up of our editorial board members will convene to discuss the results and propose actions to the rest of the board members.
 The _Programming Historian_ will not keep the survey data and any data summaries created from this survey will meaningfully anonymized.
 We will publish the results of the survey and changes that come from it within a year of the survey publication.

 *To participate in the Programming Historian 2018 Community Survey, follow this link to a Google Form: [https://goo.gl/forms/2M8AbAiwgmGrD7MI3](https://goo.gl/forms/2M8AbAiwgmGrD7MI3).
-The survey will close July 15, 2018.*
+The survey should take only a few minutes to complete and will close July 15, 2018.*